 - Oat flour: This gives the cookies a more intense oat-y flavor.

-- Dark brown sugar: Gives these cookies a chewy consistency as well as a deeper molasses flavor.
-Don’t worry — light brown sugar also works!)
+- Dark brown sugar: It gives these cookies a chewy texture and a richer molasses flavor.
+No worries—light brown sugar works too!

 More Amazing Cookie Recipes: